-- Lots available: Humans have invested a lot of time, effort, and money into obtaining fossil fuels, so we now have a ready supply.
+- Lots available: Humans have invested a lot of time, can you buy adderall effort, and money into obtaining fossil fuels, so we now have a ready supply.

 - Easier to find: Fossil fuels can be found all over the world, with many areas already identified as being rich in these resources.

 - Very efficient: Fossil fuels can generate a lot of energy, even from just a small amount of fuel.

 - Simpler to transport: Fossil fuels can be easily transported, e.g. using underground pipes to move oil and gas.